 Kaola and JD Worldwide have a lot in common.
 Both sell foreign products to Chinese consumers, and both offer end-to-end distribution solutions.
 But there are a number of really important differences between the two.

 The main differentiator is that Kaola operates a direct procurement model, which means that it’s able to offer 100% assurance that the products it sells are authentic.
 It even promises to offer anyone who receives a counterfeit 10x the value they paid.

-Here’s a quick breakdown of the differences between the two:
+Here’s a quick breakdown of the difference between the two e-commerce platforms –

 |Legal entity||Outside China||Outside China|